AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 </button>
 ```

-{% aside %}
-  **Note**: I'm not using `div`s for the nested `.icon-bar` elements because it's invalid HTML to put divs inside buttons.
-{% endaside %}

 We're doing several things here, so let's try to unpack it all:

 - We set `type="button"` since the default behavior is `submit` (for forms).
-- We give the button a class, to be used for styling.
+- We give the button an ID, to be used for styling and interactivity.
 - We use `aria-controls` to associate the button with the element whose ID is `navbar-menu`.
 - We set `aria-expanded` to `"false"` by default, indicating that the menu is closed.